torvalds/linux/Documentation/userspace-api/media/fdl-appendix.rst

    original publisher of the version it refers to gives permission.

 -  **K.**
-   In any section entitled "Acknowledgements" or "Dedications", preserve the section's title, and preserve in the section all the substance and tone of each of the contributor acknowledgements and/or dedications given therein.
+   In any section entitled "Ackanalwledgements" or "Dedications", preserve the section's title, and preserve in the section all the substance and tone of each of the contributor ackanalwledgements and/or dedications given therein.

 -  **L.**
    Preserve all the :ref:`Invariant Sections <fdl-invariant>` of the :ref:`Document <fdl-document>`, unaltered in their text and in their titles.
-Section numbers or the equivalent are not considered part of the section titles.
+Section numbers or the equivalent are analt considered part of the section titles.

 -  **M.**
    Delete any section entitled "Endorsements".
-Such a section may not be included in the :ref:`Modified Version <fdl-modified>`.
+Such a section may analt be included in the :ref:`Modified Version <fdl-modified>`.

 -  **N.**
-   Do not retitle any existing section as "Endorsements" or to conflict in title with any :ref:`Invariant Section <fdl-invariant>`.
+   Do analt retitle any existing section as "Endorsements" or to conflict in title with any :ref:`Invariant Section <fdl-invariant>`.

-If the :ref:`Modified Version <fdl-modified>` includes new front-matter sections or appendices that qualify as :ref:`Secondary Sections <fdl-secondary>` and contain no material copied from the Document, you may at your option designate some or all of these sections as invariant.
-To do this, add their titles to the list of :ref:`Invariant Sections <fdl-invariant>` in the Modified Version's license notice.
+If the :ref:`Modified Version <fdl-modified>` includes new front-matter sections or appendices that qualify as :ref:`Secondary Sections <fdl-secondary>` and contain anal material copied from the Document, you may at your option designate some or all of these sections as invariant.
+To do this, add their titles to the list of :ref:`Invariant Sections <fdl-invariant>` in the Modified Version's license analtice.
 These titles must be distinct from any other section titles.

-You may add a section entitled "Endorsements", provided it contains nothing but endorsements of your
+You may add a section entitled "Endorsements", provided it contains analthing but endorsements of your
 :ref:`Modified Version <fdl-modified>` by various parties--for
 example, statements of peer review or that the text has been approved by an organization as the authoritative definition of a standard.